Building a CI/CD pipeline in GitLab

 - release: Deploying the app in production.
 This stage also uses deployment environments

 .
-They are created and saved each time the pipeline is run successfully.
+The system creates and saves them each time the pipeline is run successfully.
 Use them to restore and deploy the previous app version.

 After you save the .gitlab-ci.yml